UnivLille-Meta/Miage23/Groups/G15/report-week03.md

 I choose the kata : Pawn Promotion .
 When pawns arrive to the back of the board, the pawn is promoted: it is transfomed into a major (queen, rook) or minor piece (knight, bishop), choice of the player.
 To understand the existing code , i write tests which show bugs when pawns arrive to the back of the board.
 To simplify , i choose the pawn is promoted to a queen when he arrive to the back of the board .
-Here is test:
+Here is the test:

 ```smalltalk
 testPawnPromotionWhenKo